 A: There is no evidence that changes in the brain associated with drug addiction are permanent.
 Rather, we believe that these changes can be reversed.
 It can take a long time, often many years.
 The reversal requires “unlearning” many of the bad habits (compulsions) associated with addiction in general.

 Q: Do these changes occur naturally in your brain without the influence of a drug of abuse?

 A: It is likely that similar brain changes occur in other pathological conditions which involve the excessive consumption of natural rewards.These include conditions such as pathological over-eating, pathological gambling, sex addictions, and so on.

 Q: Are the different types of addictions related?
 How?
 (Drugs, gambling, etc)

 A: There is increasing evidence from clinical studies that some of the same brain regions (brain reward pathways) are critically involved in mediating drug addictions and the so-called natural addictions.

-This section contains both lay articles for the general public, and research articles.
+This section on addiction in general contains both lay articles for the public, and research articles.
 If you are not an expert in addiction, I suggest starting with the lay articles to get a better understanding of addiction mechanisms.
-They are marked with an “L.”
+The letter “L” marks which ones they are.